11 Best Smartwatches to Monitor Blood Pressure in 2026: Cuff-Based, PPG and Hypertension Detection Compared

 • Simple, bright display that shows BP, heart rate, SpO₂, steps, calories, distance, and notifications at a glance.

-• Two interchangeable straps (sport + casual) allow you to switch styles without buying extras.
+• Two interchangeable straps (sport and casual) let you switch styles without buying extras.

 • Lifetime membership in the companion app for cloud backups, longer history, and unlimited exports—no recurring fees to keep your data.